Wojciech Kocyan

-Wojciech Kocyan is a Polish pianist.
-He is most well known for his performances of Chopin, and for his 2001 album, which was named as one of the 50 best classical recordings ever made by Gramophone in 2007.
+Wojciech Kocyan is a Polish pianist and music educator.
+He is most well known for his performances of Chopin, and for his 2001 album, which was named as one of the 50 best classical recordings ever made by gramophone, in 2007.
 Kocyan earned a master's degree with John Perry at the University of Southern California, where he also received his doctorate.
-In addition to being a laureate to several international piano competitions, Kocyan is currently an artist in residence at Loyola Marymount University in Los Angeles, California.
+In addition to being a laureate to several international piano competitions, Kocyan is currently an artist-in-residence at Loyola Marymount University in Los Angeles, California.